northridge-dev/ai-intro/syllabus_spring.md

 works -- for each module we build.
 At least once, you'll be asked to present your pull request to the class.
 Pull requests will be judged on code quality and the clarity and accuracy of your technical descriptions.
-I'll select one or more strong versions of each module to merged into the shared codebase. (~10 equally weighted grades)
+I'll select one or more strong versions of each module to merge into the shared codebase. (~10 equally weighted grades)

 ### Blog Posts (20%)